Dynamic types in LLDB

 , whose job is to poke the

-(remember, with multiple inheritance, casts may change the value of the
+necessary (remember, with multiple inheritance, casts may change the

 The implementation of this function for C++ language lives in ItaniumABILanguageRuntime.cpp although, unlike C, C++ lacks a standardized ABI, almost all compilers on all non-windows platforms use a specific ABI, confusingly called Itanium (after a now effectively dead 64-bit CPU architecture).